Education Day 2020

 Each year, DOVIA-LA hosts Education Day, which is the premier West Coast conference for the field of volunteer engagement.
 Education Day is an opportunity for professional development and networking for those working with volunteers in the Greater Los Angeles area.
 This day is designed for all levels of the organization.

 This year, the conference will be hosted virtually to address current issues in our field.
-We are proud to bring a mix of international industry leaders like Faiza Venzant, Rob Jackson and Amira Barger.
-Our own Soleil Delgadillo will also moderate a panel with veterans from the field.
+What’s new this year is it will be a collaboration of California’s DOVIA’s groups.
+Below is information from last years’ 2020 virtual conference.
 Because of the virtual environment we are able to welcome anyone interested in the material to join us, regardless of geographic location.
+New updates coming soon!

 About Our Day’s Host:

 Faiza Venzant CVA, CVRM is the General Manager, Volunteer Development at the YMCA of Greater Toronto and a Board Member with the Council for Certification in Volunteer Administration.
 With 20 years of leadership experience in volunteer engagement, she continues this work with a goal of improving equity and access to volunteerism and increasing diversity amongst professional leaders of volunteers.
 In 2018, Faiza published her first children’s book entitled, My Mamma Wants to Eat Me Up!
 As a mother of two young boys, she has not actually eaten any of her children up.